 Joining me for the first time for eats, we had Ip-Man (Elaine's brother).
 When we got down to ordering, the first thing to arrive was the Pea Shoots with Bean Curd Skin and Ginko Nuts.
 If the amount of liquid on the plate looks concerning, don't be alarmed, this version is supposed to be that way.
 This was not bad, but the pea shoots were slightly overcooked.
 It was very lightly seasoned and could've used a touch more salt.
 With memories of the crappy Shrimp Mousse Stuffed Eggplant from Empire a month ago, we were hoping for a better experience this time around.
 Thankfully it was nowhere like the one we had at Empire.
 This one was fresh-tasting with "bounce"-textured shrimp and fried eggplant that was moist.
 The accompanying sauce was quite good with plenty of garlic and black bean flavour.

 Increasingly common these days is a big plate of deep-fried Daikon Radish Cake rather than the typical 4 square slices.
 As such, this was the perfect time to order it since we had more people to share it with.
 I really liked how they prepared these as thick sticks instead of cubes.
 This way, the cake remained moist and appeared to be less oily.
 These were tossed in XO sauce which provided a slight spice.
 As always, we had the Haw Gow and Sui Mai since they are generally a good gauge of any Dim Sum service.
 They were pretty solid with the Haw Gow having a nicely textured dumpling skin which was slightly wet and not too thick.
 The filling was mostly whole pieces of shrimp that exhibited a good snap.
 There was a mild amount of seasoning which could be bland for some, but for me, it was good.
 The Sui Mai were very large (as evidenced in the picture) and equally good.
 The pork was tenderized nicely so it had a bouncy chew, yet there was a considerable amount of fat as well.
-I liked the ample amount of crunchy shrimp as well as the pieces of shitake mushroom.
+I liked the ample amount of crunchy shrimp as well as the pieces of shiitake mushroom.
 It broke up the monotony.
 There are too many places that make a predominantly pork Sui Mai which is usually one note in texture and flavour.
 This one had a good mix.

 Despite being somewhat pale, the Beef Meatballs were also prepared correctly.
 The meat was tenderized just enough so it had some resistance, yet soft to chew.
 There was a good mix of water chestnuts and green onion for flavour and texture.
 We ended up getting both the Shrimp Rice Noodle Roll and the Beef Rice Noodle Roll.
 We found the rice noodle to be a touch stiff.
 However, the fillings were good.
 The shrimp were big and crunchy while the beef was tenderized properly much like the beef meatballs.
 Furthermore, there was a hint of dried orange peel which added a nice essence to the meat.
 Shockingly, we didn't go for any pan-fried rice noodle rolls this time, instead opting for rice.
 And this was at the suggestion of my son.
 I guess he got bored of rice noodle rolls!
 We had both the Pork Sparerib Rice and the Minced Pork Patty with Salted Fish Rice.
 Naturally, these were not the "real" hot pot rice we would get from a place such as The One Spot Soup House, yet with that being said, the rice was chewy and only slightly wet on the edge.
-The pork patty was a little different where we saw a mix of tender hand-chopped meat with shrimp and shitake mushrooms.
+The pork patty was a little different where we saw a mix of tender hand-chopped meat with shrimp and shiitake mushrooms.
 The textures were good as well as the varied flavours.
 Combined with the salted fish, there was more than a one-note flavour.
 The sparerib rice was equally good with plenty of nicely tenderized, meaty rib pieces and a large chicken foot on top.